FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 To pass data between pages, we have to update our previous example.

 Let's create blogs section
-In your App.js file, add the following code:
+In App.js file, add the following code:

 ```JSX
 import "./App.css";